Ibexian/EastMeetsKitchen/_posts/2017-05-18-red-bean-sesame-balls.md

 2. Meanwhile, mix the glutinous rice flour with the rice flour.
 Add in the boiling water and mix until a dough forms.
 Set aside for 15 minutes.
 3. Divide the dough into 6 balls.
 Flatten with hand into 4-inch diameter circles.
 Place red bean filling into the center of the circle and wrap dough around the red bean paste.
 Roll ball in palm of hands until seams are sealed and have disappeared.
 4. Dip balls into a plate of sesame.
 Press dough into the sesame so that it sticks.
-5. Fill a pot with about 4-inches of oil.
-Heat to about 350 degrees Fahrenheit.
+5. Fill a pot with about 4-inches of oil, making sure the oil will cover the entire sesame ball.
+Heat oil to  320 degrees Fahrenheit.
 6. Drop sesame balls in a few at a time.
-Fry until balls turn golden brown, about 3 minutes.
+Fry until balls turn a light, golden brown, about 3-4 minutes.
+Once the balls float, turn heat up to 350 degrees Fahrenheit and continue frying until dark, golden brown, about another 1-2 minutes.
 7. Place sesame balls on a paper towel to let the oil drain.
 8. Rest for 15 minutes before serving.
 Sesame balls can hold for up to 2 days.
 </figure>